-Any person who is a candidate for traditional liposuction is also a good candidate for the tumescent technique in Boston.
+Any person who is a candidate for traditional liposuction in Boston is also a good candidate for the tumescent technique in Boston.
 Although the technique can be used on any area of the body, it is commonly used on areas that require enhanced precision, such as the face, neck, arms, calves and ankles.
 Individuals who have large areas of excess fat may also be good candidates for tumescent technique in Boston.

 Although the anesthesia requirements are lessened and blood loss is minimized with tumescent liposuction, patients undergoing the procedure still face the same risks and cosmetic complications associated with traditional liposuction surgery.

 There are also risks specifically associated with the tumescent technique.
 These rare complications include pulmonary edema (the collection of fluid in the lungs), which may occur if too much tumescent fluid is administered; and lidocaine toxicity, which occurs if the solution's lidocaine content is too high.

 You can reduce your risks by choosing a board-certified plastic surgeon who has adequate experience with the technique.

 For many patients, general anesthesia is the best option.
 For others, the anesthetic contained in the solution combined with sedation may provide sufficient comfort during the procedure.
 Or, if Dr. Howrigan, Boston's best plastic surgeon feels it's appropriate, the tumescent solution itself may serve as the sole means of anesthesia.